Tuesday, January 31, 2023

 Bernd Raffelhüschen is a German economist and, since 1995, has been a Professor of Finance at the Albert Ludwigs University of Freiburg.
 His primary research focuses on the determinants of life satisfaction in the context of happiness research.

-On November 21,2022, Bernd Raffelhüschen talked at the Museumsgesellschaft on Public debt, inflation, and low-interest rates: An explosive charge for the economy and social affairs!
+On November 21, 2022, Bernd Raffelhüschen talked at the Museumsgesellschaft about Public debt, inflation, and low interest rates: An explosive charge for the economy and social affairs!

 I only received the slides of his talk yesterday.
 So here are some of the most relevant graphics Professor Raffelhüschen showed during his presentation.